gitcla/auth-one/auth-service/README.md

 ### TODO

-- Implement invalidate for logout purposes
 - Implement invalidate-all for security purposes
+- Implement endpoints liveness and readiness for k8s health checks
 - Generate production quality Dockerfile with:
   NODE_ENV=production
   npm install --production
 - Prepare a script to load some users on a Mongo collection
-- Implement endpoints liveness and readiness for k8s health checks
 - Configure indexes on collections
 - Configure express for a production environment
 - Review test scripts